pulumi/pulumi-hugo/themes/default/content/docs/clouds/kubernetes/guides/identity.md

 ## Create an IAM Role and ServiceAccount for Developers

-Create a developer role in GCP that will be mapped into a limited developer role in Kubernetes RBAC.
+Create a developer role in Google Cloud that will be mapped into a limited developer role in Kubernetes RBAC.

 ```typescript